AntonC9018/Kari/source/README.md

 The easiest way to get started is to use a starter template.
 To generate a starter boilerplate for your plugin and add it to the solution, use `kari -newPluginPath PATH_TO_PLUGIN`.

-This generates 5 files: the csproj file, *Administrator* class, *Analyzer* class, a file with *Annotations* and a T4 template for code generation.
+This generates 5 files: the csproj file, *Administrator* class, *Analyzer* class, a file with *Annotations*.
 Out of these parts, only an *Administrator* (and a csproj file obviously) is absolutely required from a plugin, but the other parts are also common.

-The key part is to import the Plugin properties in the csproj file:
+The key part is to use the Kari.Plugin.Sdk in the csproj file:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">